oiax/tgweb/README.md

 The name of the layout is the file name of the layout minus its extension (`.html`).
 In this case, `common` is the name of the layout.

-The root element of the page to which the layout is applied must be an element that can be placed within the `<body>` element, such as the `<div>` element and `<article>` element, rather than the `<body>` element.
+The root element of the page to which a layout is applied must be an element that can be placed within the `<body>` element, such as the `<div>` element and `<article>` element, rather than the `<body>` element.